He just spent $69 million on a digital piece of art. It’s not his first Beeple.

 As the auction heated up, more people bought B.20 to get a piece of the action.

-A Berlin-based translator who goes by the screen name Nez said he invested in B.20 partly because he believed the Christie’s auction would confer value on other Beeple artworks.
+A Berlin-based translator who goes by the screen name Nerz said he invested in B.20 partly because he believed the Christie’s auction would confer value on other Beeple artworks.

 “B.20 sounded fascinating because of the upcoming Christie’s auction and it sounded like a short term speculation worth a try,” he said to The Post in a private message on Discord.
 “So I made my decision as a speculation mainly out of financial interest.”